browsermt/marian-dev/wasm/README.md

         The artifacts (.js and .wasm files) will be available in `build-wasm` folder.

+### <a name="Perform-Translation"></a> Performing Translation using wasm marian-decoder

-3. Package files to WASM-compiled runtime
+1. Pre-processing (Package files to WASM-compiled runtime)

-    This step is required if you want to perform translation using wasm binary.
+    This step is required to be able to perform translation using wasm binary.

-    The script `package-benchmark.sh` inside `wasm` folder downloads and packages the Bergamot project specific Spanish to English translation models, vocabulary, lexical shortlist files and a News test file as an input for translation.
-(Please install `sacrebleu` before if not installed already using command: `pip install sacrebleu`)
+    The script `package-benchmark.sh` inside `wasm` folder downloads and packages the Bergamot project specific Spanish to English translation models, vocabulary, lexical shortlist files and a News test file as source text for translation.
+(Please install `sacrebleu` before if not installed already using command: `pip install sacrebleu`).

+    From the build directory (`build-wasm` for local builds or `build-wasm-docker` for docker builds), run:

     ```bash
     bash ../wasm/package-benchmark.sh
     ```

-4. Perform Translation
+2. Perform Translation
     1. Launch the emscripten-generated HTML page in a web browser using following commands:
         ```bash
         emrun --no_browser --port 8000 .